contiguity/javascript/README.md

 $ yarn add @contiguity/javascript
 ```

-Then, import it & initialize it like this:
+Then, import & initialize it like this:
 ```js
 const contiguity = require('@contiguity/javascript')
 const client = contiguity.login("your token here")